 Given the significant share of foreign direct investment as external liabilities (about 50% in recent years), typical for the converging countries, the analysis of external position also needs to consider other variables, such as net external debt, which includes only net debt instruments.
-At the end of the second quarter of 2024, net external debt accounted for 29.3% of the estimated GDP, which is an increase compared to the end of 2023 of 1.8 percentage points of GDP, which is due to the increase in public net debt, amid a slight decline in private net debt.
+At the end of the second quarter of 2024, net external debt accounted for 29.3% of the estimated GDP, in public net debt, amid a slight decline in private net debt.